 Parent - A page or component that has one or more other pages, components, or folders "beneath" it in the site tree structure.
 A parent has a small box with a "+" or "-" next to its name in the site tree to expand or contract the "child" items under it.

 Child - A page, folder, or component, that is beneath another page, component, or folder.

 Before publishing: Use Preview or Page View to view how the page will look on the live site after publishing.
 The view of the page in the Edit Form area does not accurately show how a final page will look.
 When in doubt, preview.

-To make a page live on the website, follow these steps:
+To publish a page on the website, follow these steps:

 - Create a new page or component or edit an existing one

 If you are editing an existing item, you can skip to Step 2.

 Right-click on the item in the site tree that you want to be the parent of the new item you're creating and choose "New " > "Page."
 Here you will name the item (keep it simple, this is also used for a page's URL – it can also be edited later).
 You will also need to choose a page type.
 (Do not bother with Page Creation Rules, as they are not currently used on our site.)
 Common page types are listed below.
 Be sure to complete all fields marked "[Required]."

 - Add new content or edit existing content.
 See Page Editing Tips for more information.
 See the Components section for information on adding additional content to the sidebars of your webpages.
 Most pages require both a title and an abstract.